microwave89-hv/hw-fw-notes/to-clarify.md

 # What is TXT?
 (Trusted Execution * (* = Technology?))
 Does it relate to STM?
 To VMM?
 To SMM?

-What does mean "bits lockable by TxT"?
+What does mean "bits, lockable by TxT"?

 # Mapping
 What is "reclaim"?